PROMO All information available in the news

 • Academic Eligibility (based on requirements of German university)

-• 2 subjects at the Principal Level of the Uganda Advanced Certificate of Education (UACE) with a grade of E or better, and
+• 2 subjects at the Principal Level of the Uganda Advanced Certificate of Education (UACE) with a grade of E or better, note that Agriculture and Entrepreneurship are not accepted as Principal Level subjects.
+And

 • 3 subjects in the Uganda Certificate of Education (UCE) with a grade of 6 or better, and